Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/04_Logical_device_and_queues.md

 ```

 Device queues are implicitly cleaned up when the device is destroyed, so we
-don't need to wrap it in a deleter object.
+don't need to do anything in `cleanup`.

 We can use the `vkGetDeviceQueue` function to retrieve queue handles for each
 queue family.
 The parameters are the logical device, queue family, queue index